22 Mar Cycling Guatemala, part two

 As we make it to San Lucas, we decide to look for another campground.
 According to the online reviews, it is off the beaten path, but has amazing views.
 We buy some food and water and descent down another steep hill onto a dirt road.

 Eventually, we reach a sign for the so-called campground.
-Behind the sign is a steep mountain and a goat path leading up.
+Behind the sign is a steep mountain and a goat path is zigzagging up the side of it.
 There is no way we could even push our loaded bikes up this mountain.
 Undoubtedly, the views would be fantastic from up there, but we have to pass.

 Luckily, we find a guesthouse tucked away along the lake.